Last Updated on: 28th January 2026, 09:18 am

 Tip: Drink plenty of water and chew sugar-free gum to increase saliva flow.

 Since Ozempic lowers appetite, some people eat less and skip meals.
-This can cause low levels of vitamins and minerals like calcium, vitamin D, and vitamin C, all important for strong teeth and gums.
+This can cause low levels of vitamins and minerals like calcium, vitamin D, and vitamin C, all important requirements for strong teeth and gums.

 Tip: Eat balanced meals with fruits, vegetables, and dairy to protect your teeth and gums.